Time to Read: 2 m 34s

 Technicians must repair and maintain the equipment and program it to perform all tasks that were once done with human strength and reasoning.
 These tasks may include moving, lifting, positioning, measuring, and cutting metal, and even welding it in place.
 Each of these different operations must be coordinated with each other for the greatest operating efficiency.

 Automated robotic equipment can produce the same parts faster and more accurately than humans without ever tiring.
 Some factories can even allow their machines to operate “lights out” overnight or all weekend.

 In addition to automation, the concept of Industry 4.0 relies on full data interconnectivity between all the machines on the factory floor – and with the enterprise software controlling the supply chain, product design & development, customer relationship management, human resources, and financial reporting.

 This type of data networking allows engineers to collect and analyze data in real time, in order to ensure equipment is maintained and operating properly and to make adjustments on the fly if things start to go wrong.
 Such a system also keeps track of customer orders and supplies, so that when a sheet metal roll is required, it’s already available.
 This reduces warehouse space needs, minimizes scrap, speeds up time to delivery, and improves overall quality of the end-product.

 As industrial automation technology continues to advance, the sheet metal fabrication shop of tomorrow may also incorporate artificial intelligence and even virtual reality to continue to improve efficiency, productivity, and overall business performance.
 Industrial Metal Supply Co.
-(IMS) is the Southwest’s largest metal supplier with six branches throughout Southern California and Arizona.
+(IMS) is the Southwest’s largest metal supplier with six branches throughout California and Arizona.
 IMS offers the broadest line of metals available from a single distributor, coupled with service offerings including plasma, laser and waterjet cutting operations.
 For more information, contact IMS.